 Check-in is on Sunday - Classes begin Monday morning at 8:00AM

 Tuition includes supervised housing, on-campus meals, classroom instruction, books, and materials.
 Students are requested to bring their own linens/sleeping bags/towels.
 More information to be provided in the Enrollment Packet.
-"Take Flight" Camp does not include camper and parent housing.
-Prescott Camps FAQ
+"Take Flight" and "Diamond Flight" Camp does not include lodging.

 Enrollment Packet